-In addition, the Group advocates emission reduction, and is committed to achieving sustainable operations.
-To this end, we have set preliminary directional targets in terms of reducing emissions (including air pollutants, greenhouse gas, hazardous and non-hazardous wastes).
+In addition, the Group advocates energy saving and carbon reduction, and is committed to achieving sustainable operations.
+To this end, we have set preliminary directional targets in terms of reducing emissions in order to achieve emissions reduction in exhaust gas, greenhouse gas and waste during the Reporting Period.
 The Group will review the progress and explore more opportunities for various environmental protection goals.
 In the future, we will set more specific quantitative environmental goals to nurture the environment and cherish natural resources.